 While we love the Little Red Dot to bits, there’s no getting away from the fact that Singapore’s weather is sweat-inducing.
 On the one hand, living in a tropical, year-round-sunny place makes you feel like every day is a holiday.
 But on the flipside, it can get far too hot – and quickly – for our littlies to enjoy loads of outdoor fun.
 So, when all the open-air exertion gets a bit too much, we’re huge advocates of heading inside to lap up the sweet AC in an indoor play centre.
 However, with all those small people en masse, it pays to have your wits about you.
 Here are a few home truths we’ve learned along the way on how to survive soft play as a mum…

 All that running around after your kids (watch as your plan to ‘leave them to it’ goes out the window quicksmart) means soft play is a strictly shorts or trousers affair.
 Do not, we repeat, DO NOT wear skirts or dresses, no matter how cute you look.
 On that note, consider this fair warning: gym pants will likely result in very speedy descents down slides.
 Or worse – electric static.
-Also, strapless bras are not your friend in the kids’ indoor play battleground, and the same goes for low-cut tops.
+Also, low-cut tops are not your friend in the kids’ indoor play battleground.
 Finally, consider wearing a small crossbody bag (or better yet, a phone necklace) so you can keep your phone, hand sanitiser and snot-catching tissues handy.

 Don’t forget the socks